StanleyMasinde/pima-modelling/README.md

 # PIMA Diabetes Modelling
-Analyzing the pima dataset and deploying a prediction model.
+Analyzing the pima dataset,build and deploying a prediction model.

 ## Deployment